mongodb/docs/source/administration/monitoring.rst

 Locks
 ~~~~~

-MongoDB uses a locking system to provide reliable concurrency;
+MongoDB uses a locking system to ensure consistency; however, if
-however, if certain operations are long-running, or a queue forms,
+certain operations are long-running, or a queue forms, performance
-performance slows as requests and operations wait for the lock.
-To
+slows as requests and operations wait for the lock.
+Because lock
-determine if this effects your database, begin by checking the data
+related slow downs can be intermittent, look to the data in the
-conveyed in the :ref:`globalLock` section of the
+:ref:`globalLock` section of the :dbcommand:`serverStatus` response to
-:dbcommand:`serverStatus` response.
+asses if the lock has been a challenge to your performance.
 If
-:status:`globalLock.currentQueue.total` is consistently high,
+:status:`globalLock.currentQueue.total` is consistently high, then
-then there is a chance that a large number of requests waiting for a
+there is a chance that a large number of requests waiting for a
 lock.
 This indicates a possible concurrency issue that might effect
 performance.

 If :status:`globalLock.toalTime` is high in context of
-:status:`uptime` then the database has existed in a lock state
+:status:`uptime` then the database has existed in a lock state for a
-for a significant amount of time.
-If :status:`globalLock.ratio`
+significant amount of time.
+If :status:`globalLock.ratio` is also
-is also high, MongoDB has likely been processing a large number of
+high, MongoDB has likely been processing a large number of long
-long running queries.
+running queries.
 Long queries are often the result of a number of
-factors: ineffective use of indexes resulting from non-optimal schema
+factors: ineffective use of indexes, non-optimal schema design, poor
-design, query structure, or configuration; or insufficient RAM
+query structure, system architecture issues, or insufficient RAM
 resulting in :ref:`page faults <administration-monitoring-page-faults>`
 and disk reads.

 Memory Usage
 ~~~~~~~~~~~~

-Because MongoDB uses memory mapped files, given a data set of sufficient size, the MongoDB process will allocate all memory available on the system for its use.
-While this is part of the design, it may make it difficult to determine if the amount of RAM is sufficient for the data set.
-Consider :ref:`memory usage statuses
+Because MongoDB uses memory mapped files to store data, given a data set of sufficient size, the MongoDB process will allocate all memory available on the system for its use.
+Because of the way operating systems, the amount of allocated RAM is not a useful reflection of MongoDB's state.

-<memory-status>` to better understand MongoDB's memory utilization.
+While this is part of the design, and affords MongoDB superior performance, the memory mapped files make it difficult to determine if the amount of RAM is sufficient for the data set.
+Consider :ref:`memory usage statuses <memory-status>` to better understand MongoDB's memory utilization.
 Check the resident memory use (i.e. :status:`mem.resident`:) if this exceeds the amount of system memory *and* there's a significant amount of data on disk that isn't in RAM, you have exceeded the capacity of your system.

-Additionally, if the amount of mapped memory (i.e. :status:`mem.mapped`) is greater than the amount of system memory, some operations will require disk access to read data from virtual memory with deleterious effects on performance.
+Also check the amount of mapped memory (i.e. :status:`mem.mapped`.)
+If this value is greater than the amount of system memory, some operations will require disk access to read data from virtual memory with deleterious effects on performance.

 .. _administration-monitoring-page-faults: